 What is FASD?

+FASD is Fetal Alcohol Spectrum Disorder.
 FASD is a type of acquired brain injury that is caused when alcohol is consumed during pregnancy.
-People with FASD typically experience challenges in their daily living, and need support with motor skills, physical health, learning, memory, attention, communication, emotional regulation, and social skills to reach their full potential.
-Each person with FASD is unique and has areas of both strengths and challenges.
+People with FASD typically experience challenges in their daily living and need support with motor skills, physical health, learning, memory, attention, communication, emotional regulation, and social skills to reach their full potential.
 FASD is a hidden disability, as 80-90% of children with FASD show no visible signs and can often go undiagnosed.

 Alcohol and pregnancy

-The Australian Guidelines to Reduce Health Risks from Drinking Alcohol, which were developed by the National Health and Medical Research Council, recommend that no alcohol is the safest option while pregnant, planning a pregnancy and breastfeeding.
+The Australian Guidelines to Reduce Health Risks from Drinking Alcohol, which were developed by the National Health and Medical Research Council (NHMRC), recommend that no alcohol is the safest option while pregnant, planning a pregnancy and breastfeeding.

 Healthy pregnancies are not the sole responsibility of women.
 A fathers’ alcohol consumption impacts the health of his developing baby, and partners play a strong role in supporting alcohol-free pregnancy.
 Ceasing alcohol use together has been proven to be the most effective way to ensure a healthy pregnancy.

 Find out more about the history of FASD Awareness Day and follow National Organisation for Fetal Alcohol Spectrum Disorders Australia (NOFASD Australia) on Facebook to learn more about events and activities.

 Read Busting the myths on alcohol and breastfeeding on the impact of alcohol during breastfeeding.